MrRobinOfficial/Guide-UnrealEngine/sections/data_types.md

 > It's still possible to use Algo library, which offers functions to use for TArrayView and TArray.
 Such as Algo::Reverse() and Algo::ForEach().

 > [!CAUTION]
 > Avoid using `TArrayView` with a temporary array variable.
-Since, the array can go out of scope and corrupt `TArrayView`.
-Since the view is relying on the array's memory block.
+Since, the array can go out of scope, which then will make `TArrayView` variable invalid and point to a different memory block.
+This is because the view is relying on the array's memory block.

 ```cpp
 #include "Containers/ArrayView.h"